 If you wish to access your cash value while maintaining your policy, you have two options.

-Partial cash surrender.
-Sometimes called a withdrawal, a partial cash surrender is tax free up to the amount of cumulative premiums you have paid.
+Sometimes called a withdrawal, a partial cash surrender is taxfree up to your cost basis (typically the amount of cumulative premiums you have paid).
 When you make a partial surrender, your death benefit will be reduced.

 You can make payments on the loan as you see fit, however the outstanding balance will accrue interest over time.
 You’ll need to keep close tabs on those interest charges as the balance of the loan will grow.
 If the loan total, plus interest, exceeds your policy’s cash value, your policy could lapse.
 If that happens, you may owe taxes on a portion of your borrowed money.
 Further, if you die before the loan is paid off, the remaining balance will be subtracted from the death benefit.